tusharmath/qio/packages/docs/core/concurrency.md

 }
 ```

-### Using previous effect's output
+## `.chain()`

-Sometimes its necessary to use the response of the previous result before running the next.
+Sometimes its necessary to consume the response of the previous result to produce the effect.
 This can be done using the `chain` operator:

 ```ts
 export const main = (): QIO<void, never, unknown> => {